Route traffic

 Manage DNS

 You can map Tailscale IP addresses to human-readable and memorable names using the Domain Name System (DNS).
-For example, instead of remembering which IP address maps to an internal expense report server hosted on your tailnet, you can use DNS to map the IP address to the server's name, like "Expenses".
+For example, instead of remembering which IP address maps to an internal expense report server hosted in your tailnet, you can use DNS to map the IP address to the server's name, like "Expenses".

 DNS in Tailscale